 Code (7 May - 28 May): Futuristic impacts of DNA technology and genetic engineering

-Threat (28 May - 18 June): Challenges behind space travel, the unbound hostility of space, and the search for extraterrestrial intelligence
+Hostile (4 June - 2 July): Challenges behind space travel, the unbound hostility of space, and the search for extraterrestrial intelligence

 Joan Sutherland Performing Arts Centre is at 597 High Street, Penrith (next to the Penrith Plaza shopping centre and Penrith Library).